rajkumarshrestha/Dynamic-3D-Population-Map-Using-R/README.md

 The population data for this project is sourced from the **Kontur population dataset**.
 You can download the dataset from the following link:
 [Kontur Population Dataset - Japan](https://data.humdata.org/dataset/kontur-population-japan)

----

-This README provides a clear, concise overview of the project, its requirements, and its outcomes.